AustinPuckett/pyFantasyFootballDraftTool/README.md

 ## The PONBA Metric[^1]

 This app imports NFL player's seasonal fantasy points projections (FPTS) and average draft positions (ADPs) to calculate the "points over next best available player" (PONBA or NBA).
-PONBA (NBA) for a draft pick is calculated by subtracting the FPTS of the user's next pick's best available player from the FPTS of the selected player.
+PONBA for a draft pick is calculated by subtracting the FPTS of the user's next pick's best available player from the FPTS of the selected player.
 See below:

 ### Example:
 *Current Pick Number = 6 (first round pick)*